wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 worrying too much about physical storage management, since they can just be classifyed into one uniform size, and be naively stored as fixed size blocks.

+Based on the above conclusion, the paper proposes a tag mapping scheme with super blocks.
+Instead of only mapping one block per tag, the tag now maps a few consecutive and aligned regular blocks in the address space, called a super block.
+Tags and physical 64 byte slots are still statically, one-to-one mapped, to enable fast access of both tag and data.
+Note that not all blocks within the super block are necessarily present at the same time.
+In fact, with compression applied, it is possible that a few compressed blocks in the super block share the same physical block.

 This paper also borrows the skewed cache design in uncompressed caches.
 The original idea skewed cache is based on the fact that real-world workloads often do not distribute accesses evenly too all sets, underutilizing some sets while incurring excessive conflict misses on some other sets.
 To reduce conflict misses, the skew cache design proposes that